koushikpranank/Resume-Analyzer/README.md

 **Function Purpose**: This function serves as the interface for the Gradio application, handling user input and displaying results.

-- **Input Handling**: The resumes are expected to be entered as a single string with each resume separated by a newline character (`\n`).
-The function splits this string into a list of individual resumes.
+- **Input Handling**: The function accepts both uploaded PDF files and skills text.
+If PDF files are provided, it extracts text from each file.
+If skills text is provided, it splits the text into individual lines, treating each line as a separate resume.
 - **Analysis Invocation**: It calls the `analyze_resumes` function, passing the list of resumes and the job description to obtain similarity scores.
 - **Output Formatting**: The results are formatted into a readable string that lists each resume along with its similarity score, rounded to two decimal places.
 - **Return Value**: The formatted output string is returned, which will be displayed in the Gradio interface.